jvornhagen/ACheatSheetForTheTransparentCHIPaper/README.md

 If you are using a less lightweight LaTeX installation, some of these packages may come with your installation, or you will need to learn to use a package manager.

+## Acknowledgements

+We want to thank the following people for their input and recommendations:

+* Chat Wacharamanotham for organising the Dagstuhl seminar, bringing us all together, and giving valuable input to for this cheat sheet.

+* Mikke Tavast for providing early feedback.